-I’ve gotten a TON of questions asking about the sign-up process, which I know can be sort of intimidating, so this is meant to demystify it for you.
+After giving my BetterHelp review, I’ve gotten a TON of questions asking about the sign-up process, which I know can be sort of intimidating, so this is meant to demystify it for you.
 Here’s how the BetterHelp sign-up process work step-by-step:

 Step One: BetterHelp homepage.